Content Items

 • You can use hyphens (-) to nest an item or a folder under another item or folder.

-In the image example above, we're creating 5 items and one folder.
+In the image example above, we're creating five items and one folder.
 Item A, Item B, Item C, and [Folder A] are top-level items. "-Item 1" will appear under [Folder A], and "--Item 2" will appear under "-Item 1".
 Note that "--Item 2" has two hyphens, signifying its hierarchy depth.
 If you only put one hyphen before it, it will appear under [Folder A] instead.

-You also have the option to import your content item list from a .txt file or a .csv file.
+You also have the option to import your content item list from a .txt or a .csv file.
 Remember to follow the formatting discussed above.

 If you want to import content items including their attributes such as template, categories, keywords, etc. please use the briefs page.
 You can learn more about briefs here.